troldal/OpenXLSX/README.md

 transition to the new version instead.

 <h2 id="detailed-change-log">Detailed change log</h2>

+### (aral-matrix) 17 March 2026 - Install package config files for libzip and pugixml if they are installed with OpenXLSX
+* when the dependencies are pulled in from source repositories, their package config files will be installed alongside OpenXLSX
+* `XLZipArchive.hpp` provides two new functions `const char *OpenXLSX::ZipLibraryName()` and `const char *OpenXLSX::ZipLibraryVersion()` for the user to obtain info about the zip library in use. *NOTE*: These do not reflect information about a custom zip implementation such as used in `Demo1A.cpp`
+* `OpenXLSX` and dependencies are installed into `/usr/local/lib/OpenXLSX` subfolder to avoid version conflicts for parallel installations of zip library (`miniz` or `libzip`), `pugixml`, `nowide`
+* `pugixml` and `libzip` package config (`.pc`) files are now part of the installation (`miniz` package config was already installed before if needed)
+* dependency package config files installed by OpenXLSX will be installed as `pugixml-OpenXLSX.pc`, `libzip-OpenXLSX.pc`, `miniz-OpenXLSX.pc` respectively to avoid conflicts
+* dependency package config files should behave well with existing versions of the dependencies (OpenXLSX package config file gives precedence to the self-installed dependencies)
+* OpenXLSX package config file now provides the runtime path for an executable linked against OpenXLSX shared libraries in `/usr/local/lib/OpenXLSX`

+### (aral-matrix) 16 March 2026 - Dynamically pull in dependencies from external sources (operating system or code repository)
+* upped OpenXLSX library version to `0.5.0`
+* static & dynamic build: all dependencies are now linked in dynamically depending on the project configuration from available / allowed sources, which can be the OS or code repositories

 ### (aral-matrix) 25 December 2025 - Fix for issue #382: XLWorksheet::range() bounds check without exception
 * added a check for an empty worksheet in `XLWorksheet::range()` to prevent an exception raised from `XLCellReference` constructor